Adam-Doria/Adam-Doria/README.md

 ###

 <p align="left">I'm Adam from Paris, France.<br><br>- 🔭 I used to work as a crime scene investigator but i'm currently studying web developpment<br><br>- 📚 I'm learning React, Node and how to use docker.
-I'm always keen on going deeper on javascript concepts</p>
+I'm always keen on going deeper into javascript concepts</p>

 ###